We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 • And they look from the box

-• Will take off the mittens later -
+• He will take off his mittens later -

 • Pink cranberries.